boosh/ansible-vagrant-hadoop-cluster/README.md

 # Deploying Hadoop Clusters using Ansible & Vagrant

 This project uses vagrant and ansible to launch hadoop on Ubuntu, either as a single node (with or without HDFS) or as a cluster.
+Avro is also installed.

 To use, install vagrant & ansible, then just run `vagrant up`.

 By default a single node will be built with HDFS.
 To disable HDFS, set `install_hdfs` to False in the file `group_vars/all`.